 Laura J. Niles Foundation

-In the summer of 2008, Kirsten Parkinson travelled to Bosnia-Herzegovina after raising $20,000 to sponsor a life-saving dog she named MDD Nutmeg, in honor of the Nutmeg state of Connecticut!
-Kirsten also travelled to Konjic in Bosnia with the rest of the Donor Delegation to visit the MDDC Center for Bosnia where she “interviewed” all 6 dogs training to be deployed to Lebanon and selected her Nutmeg!
-Nutmeg worked in Lebanon for 8 years, and when she retired served as MLI’s “Canine Ambassador.”
-Kirsten is now in college and was able to visit with Nutmeg the first week the dog flew to the U.S. from Lebanon!
+In the summer of 2008, Kirsten Parkinson traveled to Bosnia-Herzegovina after raising $20,000 to sponsor a life-saving dog she named MDD Nutmeg, in honor of the Nutmeg state of Connecticut!
+Kirsten also traveled to Konjic in Bosnia with the rest of the Donor Delegation to visit the MDDC Center for Bosnia where she “interviewed” all six dogs training to be deployed to Lebanon and selected her Nutmeg!
+Nutmeg worked in Lebanon for eight years, and when she retired served as MLI’s “Canine Ambassador.”
+Kirsten is now in college and was able to visit with Nutmeg the first week she flew to the U.S. from Lebanon!
+After her service, MDD Nutmeg came to the U.S. to live out her retirement as the beloved pet of a Glenelg School CHAMPS family - The Marschalls.
+She was a frequent visitor to the school, spreading the word about the important work of mine detection dogs.

 The Hawk Campaign

 In 2013, CHAMPS-Connecticut campaigns sponsored MDD Hawk, who was named by the North Mianus school.
 Led by Julie Cofone, a 5th grade teacher at North Mianus, the students mobilized the community and held the first annual “Walk for CHAMPS” fundraiser in 2011, raising enough funds to finish the campaign.
-Ms. Cofone has been an inspirational teacher to those who know her and received MLI’s 2015 CHAMPS Teacher Award at the Clearing the Path Gala in Washington, DC.
-She and her students continue to participate in monthly video calls with Bosnia Herzegovina, Iraq, and Yemen.
-MDD Hawk is saving lives in Iraq thanks to the efforts of Ms. Cofone, her students, and the CHAMPS Connecticut community!
+Ms. Cofone is an inspirational teacher to those who know her and received MLI’s 2015 CHAMPS Teacher Award at the Clearing the Path Gala in Washington, DC.
+She and her students continue to participate in monthly video calls with students in Bosnia Herzegovina, Iraq, and Yemen.
+MDD Hawk helped save lives in Iraq thanks to the efforts of Ms. Cofone, her students, and the CHAMPS Connecticut community!

 The Shadow Campaign

-New Lebanon School (fifth grade students) and the John Vrabec Shadow Foundation sponsored MDD Shadow in 2008.
-MDD Shadow is now “sniffing out” landmines in Lebanon!
+The Fifth Grade Students at the New Lebanon School and the John Vrabec Shadow Foundation sponsored MDD Shadow in 2008.
+MDD Shadow served with the Lebanese Mine Action Center (LMAC), “sniffing out” landmines in Lebanon!

 The Yankee Campaign

 In 2011, the CHAMPS-Connecticut campaign sponsored MDD Yankee, who had a long career searching for landmines in Sri Lanka.
-Yankee is currently serving as MLI's Canine Ambassador!
+After retirement, Yankee served as MLI's Canine Ambassador from 2011 to 2019!

 The Kimberly Campaign